 The third most frequent abuse at the till mentioned by respondents was allowing family and friends to use their staff discount card.
 Most offenders recognised that this was against company procedures but few thought this was much more than a misdemeanour.
 The fourth most cited activity at the till was serving family and friends.
 All four companies taking part in this study had an explicit policy that staff were not allowed to do this and if they did, they would be in breach of company policies and liable for disciplinary action.
 Once again, many staff admitted to doing this but few felt it was anything worthy of more than a minor response from store management.
 The fifth most frequent activity was misuse of a company loyalty card, primarily to collect points from others' transactions.
-This took the form of either covertly collecting points when the till was not being used (such as using the training function to run imaginary items through the till and claim the points) or more overtly when customers did not have a card and were willing to allow the transaction to be credited to the staff member's card.
+This took the form of either covertly collecting points when the till and claim the points) or more overtly when customers did not have a card and were willing to allow the transaction to be credited to the staff member's card.
 Either way, it is deemed as fraud by the company and subject to disciplinary action.

 The remaining categories in Table 3 were much less frequent activities and were often only committed by one respondent.
 Stealing phone cards, or topping up mobile phones was relatively rare although quite a few of those staff who said they had stolen cash also said that they would steal phone credits as well.
-One member of staff admitted to using credit and debit cards accidentally left behind by customers (estimated that she used them to buy goods worth €10,000), while others would steal product vouchers from the till and reuse them when they or their friends and family went shopping.
+One member of staff admitted to using credit and debit cards accidentally left behind by customers (estimated that she used them to buy goods worth $\leq 10,000$ ), while others would steal product vouchers from the till and reuse them when they or their friends and family went shopping.